-- water, gas, electronic communication or the like); - vi) Crown maintenance pruning as defined under AS 4373-2007 Pruning of Amenity Trees (refer to AS 4373-2007 Pruning of Amenity Trees for more information on Crown Maintenance Pruning). - vii) to destroy or remove declared noxious weeds and environmental weeds.
-Refer to Council's web site at www. campbelltown.nsw.gov.au, for more information on noxious weeds in Campbelltown LGA. - viii) to transplant field grown trees propagated for sale as advanced specimens growing on land occupied by an approved plant nursery; - ix) works on the same land parcel, within three (3) metres of the foundation walls (to the edge of the trunk) of an existing approved building or in ground pool; - x) works on trees or other vegetation within a State Forest or land reserved from sale as a timber reserve under the Forestry Act 1916: - xi) a tree that Council is satisfied via inspection, arborist report or photograph is dying or dead or dangerous; - xii) a tree which is identified for removal in a land use approval under the Environmental Planning Assessment Act 1979; - xiii) any commercial or domestic fruit trees; - xiv) any Cocos palm tree that is not registered on Council's Significant Tree Register; and - xv) works carried out by Council or its agents or contractors on land owned by or under the care and control of Council. - xvi) any other vegetation management work that is 'exempt' under other overriding legislation such as work for the reduction of bushfire hazards and the like
+- vi) Crown maintenance pruning as defined under AS 4373-2007 Pruning of Amenity Trees (refer to AS 4373-2007 Pruning of Amenity Trees for more information on Crown Maintenance Pruning). - vii) to destroy or remove declared noxious weeds and environmental weeds.
+Refer to Council's web site at www. campbelltown.nsw.gov.au, for more information on noxious weeds in Campbelltown LGA. - viii) to transplant field grown trees propagated for sale as advanced specimens growing on land occupied by an approved plant nursery; - ix) works on the same land parcel, within three (3) metres of the foundation walls (to the edge of the trunk) of an approved building or in ground pool; - works on trees or other vegetation within a State Forest or land reserved from sale as a timber reserve under the Forestry Act 1916; - xi) a tree that Council is satisfied is dying or dead or dangerous; - xii) a tree which is identified for removal in a land use approval under the Environmental Planning Assessment Act 1979; - xiii) any commercial or domestic fruit trees; - xiv) any Cocos palm tree that is not registered on Council's Significant Tree Register; and - xv) works carried out by Council or its agents or contractors on land owned by or under the care and control of Council. - xvi) any other vegetation management work that is 'exempt' under other overriding legislation such as work for the reduction of bushfire hazards and the like - xvii) To remove African Olives and Camphor Laurel species providing that: